Life sucks.

 “What can I do to make things a little bit better?”

-We may not have the capacity to completely change it, but this simple mental shift can propel us to find solutions and stay composed.
+We may not have the capacity to completely change things, but this simple mental shift can propel us into finding solutions and staying composed.